godotengine/godot-docs/classes/class_rigidbody.rst

 Description
 -----------

 This is the node that implements full 3D physics.
 This means that you do not control a RigidBody directly.
-Instead you can apply forces to it (gravity, impulses, etc.), and the physics simulation will calculate the resulting movement, collision, bouncing, rotating, etc.
+Instead, you can apply forces to it (gravity, impulses, etc.), and the physics simulation will calculate the resulting movement, collision, bouncing, rotating, etc.

 A RigidBody has 4 behavior :ref:`mode<class_RigidBody_property_mode>`\ s: Rigid, Static, Character, and Kinematic.

 **Note:** Don't change a RigidBody's position every frame or very often.
-Sporadic changes work fine, but physics runs at a different granularity (fixed hz) than usual rendering (process callback) and maybe even in a separate thread, so changing this from a process loop will yield strange behavior.
+Sporadic changes work fine, but physics runs at a different granularity (fixed Hz) than usual rendering (process callback) and maybe even in a separate thread, so changing this from a process loop may result in strange behavior.
 If you need to directly affect the body's state, use :ref:`_integrate_forces<class_RigidBody_method__integrate_forces>`, which allows you to directly access the physics state.

-If you need to override the default physics behavior, you can write a custom force integration.
+If you need to override the default physics behavior, you can write a custom force integration function.
 See :ref:`custom_integrator<class_RigidBody_property_custom_integrator>`.

 Tutorials
 ---------